Refined Chabauty--Kim computations for the thrice-punctured line over $\mathbb{Z}[1/6]$: Background on refined Chabauty--Kim

 \section{Background on refined Chabauty--Kim}

 We start by recalling what is known about the refined Chabauty--Kim method for the thrice-punctured line, referring to the existing literature for details.
-The original (unrefined) method is studied in \cite{DCW:explicitCK, DCW:mixedtate1, brown:integral_points, CDC:polylog1, CDC:polylog2}, the refined variant in \cite{BBKLMQSX, BKL:chabauty_kim_sc}.
+The original (unrefined) method is studied in \cites{kim:motivic}{DCW:explicitCK}{DCW:mixedtate1}{brown:IntegralPoints}[§8]{BDCKW}{CDC:polylog1}{CDC:polylog2}, the refined variant in \cite{BBKLMQSX, BKL:chabauty_kim_sc}.

 Let $S$ be a finite set of primes and let $X = \bP^1 \smallsetminus \{0,1,\infty\}$ be the thrice-punctured line over the ring of $S$-integers $\bZ_S$.
 Let $p \not\in S$ be an auxiliary prime and let $U = \pi_1^{\et,\bQ_p}(X_{\overline{\bQ}},b)$ be the $\bQ_p$-prounipotent étale fundamental group of $X$ at the tangential base point $b = \vec{1}_0$, equipped with its natural action by the absolute Galois group~$G_{\bQ}$.
-For any finite-dimensional $G_{\bQ}$-equivariant quotient $U \twoheadrightarrow U'$, we have the following \emph{Chabauty--Kim diagram}
+For any finite-dimensional $G_{\bQ}$-equivariant quotient $U \twoheadrightarrow U'$, we have the following \emph{Chabauty--Kim diagram} \cite[§3]{kim:motivic} \cite[Introduction]{kim:albanese}

-The bottom map is the localisation map from the global to the local Selmer scheme, an algebraic map of affine $\bQ_p$-schemes.
-The \emph{Chabauty--Kim locus} for the fundamental group quotient $U'$ is defined as